Glimpse Of Bhutan 6 Days Map

 Live Chat 24/7

-• Carbon-Neutral Destination: Bhutan is the world’s first carbon-negative country, ensuring a clean, pollution-free environment for visitors.
+• Carbon-Negative Destination: Bhutan is the world’s first carbon-negative country, with vast forests covering most of the land.
+The country also follows strict environmental protections to ensure a remarkably clean, unspoiled environment for visitors.

-• Seamless Travel and Authentic Hospitality: Enjoy a well-organized itinerary, knowledgeable guides, comfortable transportation, and warm Bhutanese hospitality, making your journey stress-free and unforgettable.
+• Seamless Travel and Bhutanese Hospitality: With knowledgeable guides, comfortable transportation, and warm local hospitality, this tour offers a smooth and memorable introduction to Bhutan.

 Trip Introduction

-This serene area in Bhutan is made even more charming by the rolling, lush green mountains that create the ideal necklace.
+One of the most remarkable experiences of the journey is visiting Paro Taktsang (Tiger’s Nest Monastery), Bhutan’s most sacred and iconic monastery, dramatically perched on a cliff high above the Paro Valley.
 Seeing how it strikes a balance between preserving the traditional culture and allowing modern culture the room to flourish is what makes the journey to Western Bhutan so remarkable.

 Paro (2,266 m)